otzarri/training-create-your-first-kubernetes-operator/03-generate-a-new-operator-and-custom-resource/README.md

 # Generate a new operator and custom resource

+Kubebuilder has generated a Golang application, but it is time to now build your business case in.

+In this challenge you will:

+- Be introduced to the example business case
+- Create a operator and custom resource (CRD) using Kubebuilder

 ## ☑️ Dreaming of a better to-do app

 So you have a working Golang application.
 Now it is time to add some business logic to create a useful (albeit, simple) operator.